gitlabhq/omnibus-gitlab/doc/development/openshift/README.md

 Add the GitLab template to OpenShift (The next release of the VM includes GitLab, so this may not be required):

 - `oc login -u system:admin` for the docker cluster up
-- From the root of your omnibus-gitlab repo, `oc create -f docker/openshift-template.json -n openshift`
+- From the root of your Omnibus GitLab repo, `oc create -f docker/openshift-template.json -n openshift`

 ## Install GitLab